Transformation

 Are you pursuing only the spiritual disciplines that match your preferences?

 Let’s take a look at six spiritual disciplines today.
-We’ll examine three that are attuned to those with introverted personality types and three that are more suited for extroverted personality types.
+We’ll examine three that are appealing to those with introverted personality types and three that are more suited for extroverted personality types.

 Spiritual Disciplines Preferred by Introverted Personality Types: